-How yoga helps with depression can include working with one’s tendency to dwell on particular thoughts, feelings or emotions (e.g., rumination) and dysfunctional thought patterns.
+Practicing yoga to help with depression can include working with one’s tendency to dwell on particular thoughts, feelings, or emotions (e.g., rumination) and dysfunctional thought patterns.
 Mindfulness skills practiced in the context of a yoga class can help with noticing shifts in mood and learning coping strategies that encourage observing, rather than judging, these changes in mood.
 These skills can also help with depression relapse by counteracting the tendency to engage in negative thought patterns.
-The physical aspect of yoga also may help to counteract the inactivity and agitation associated with both depression and anxiety, and to promote a sense of self-mastery, an important component of working with depression.
-For example, a yoga class can help to instill a sense of accomplishment and self-mastery of a skill as a student learns to maintain connection with breath while holding or transitioning through the poses, despite potential distractions such as losing balance or focus.
+The physical aspect of yoga also may help to counteract the inactivity and agitation associated with both depression and anxiety and to promote a sense of self-mastery, an important component of working with depression.
+For example, a yoga class can help to instill a sense of accomplishment and self-mastery of skill as a student learns to maintain a connection with breath while holding or transitioning through the poses, despite potential distractions such as losing balance or focus.
 Lastly, a regular yoga and meditation practice can foster a sense of active participation in working through one’s issues and providing a sense of control over the improvement in one’s emotional well-being.

-The hyperarousal or discomfort of physical sensations such as sweaty palms, tightness in chest that are associated with anxiety can also be worked with during a yoga practice.
-The more aware of and engaged one is with breath and the process of paying close attention to the breath while in and during the transition from one pose to the next, one can allow for physical sensations and the thoughts about those sensations to exist, without the associated arousal or tension that occurs when emphasis is placed on these experiences.
+The hyperarousal or discomfort of physical sensations such as sweaty palms, tightness in the chest that are associated with anxiety can also be worked with during a yoga practice.
+The more aware of and engaged one is with breath and the process of paying close attention to the breath while in and during the transition from one pose to the next, one can allow for physical sensations and the thoughts about those sensations to exist, without the associated arousal or tension that occurs when the emphasis is placed on these experiences.
 Over time, acceptance of an uncomfortable sensation or thought may occur and the individual can simultaneously live his/her life in a meaningful way with less distraction from the “anxiety.”

 Yoga For Stress Relief